 4. Check Performance and Find Leaks

-Now that your gutters are free of debris, mold and dust, they should run cleanly.
+Now that your gutters are free of debris, mold and rust, they should run cleanly.
 Take your garden hose and pour water into the gutters.
 Make sure that the water runs freely out of each downspout.
 Also, it’s simple to check for leaks while you do this.
 Check the entire gutter system.
 Pay special attention to the seams on sectional gutters.
 Mark the leaky spots with high visibility tape.

 Now that you know where the leaks are, you need to seal them.
 If there are a handful of leaks it may be time to replace your gutter system outright.
 But you can deal with small leaks, especially those at seams and end caps.